iCodeWalker/r3f-first-app/readme.md

     2. If it ends with "Geometry", it will be assigned to the 'geometry' property.

     Otherwise ref will be going to add() it.

+## Resizing Canvas

+    The <canvas> created by r3f will take the size of it's parent (the #root element).
+    We will make the root fill the viewport and do the same with the <html> and the <body>

+## Important points

+    1. We didn't have to create a Scene.
+    2. We didn't have to create the WebGLRenderer.
+    3. The scene is being rendered on each frame.
+    4. The default settings are making it look appealing(antialias, encoding, etc)
+    5. We didn't have to place a PerspectiveCamera.
+    6. We didn't have to pull it back from center.
+    7. When you resize the viewport, everything that needs resizing is handled automatically.
+    8. We didn't have to provide any specific value for the <torusKnotGeometry>
+    9. We didn't have to import the mesh nor the sphereGeometry, nor the MeshNormalMaterial.
+    10. We don't have to reload the page.